x-govuk/govuk-design-history-template/app/posts/2020-01-02-set-up-a-design-history.md

 ## Launch

-Make things open, it makes them better.
-We can do this with a design history by deploying (or uploading) it to a third-party host.
-The design history includes support for two different services, Heroku and Netlify.
+[Make things open, it makes them better](https://www.gov.uk/guidance/government-design-principles#make-things-open-it-makes-things-better).
+You can do this by deploying (or uploading) your design history to a third-party host.
+This project includes support for 2 different services, Heroku and Netlify.

 ### Heroku

-Follow [this guide on connecting a GitHub repository to Heroku](https://devcenter.heroku.com/articles/github-integration).
+Follow this [guide on connecting a GitHub repository to Heroku](https://devcenter.heroku.com/articles/github-integration).
 This is the easiest way to ensure changes are automatically deployed once they are merged to the default branch.

 ### Netlify

-Follow [this guide on deploying websites to Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).
+Follow this [guide on deploying websites to Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).
 When asked for a build command, use `npm run build`.